Skip to main content

 console.log('Native crash:', errorString);

-// Send to error monitoring
+// forward to your monitoring service

 });

-Android Options
+Android behavior

 setNativeExceptionHandler((errorString) => {